KristofKlein/DockerForMerge/README.md

 - Problems with Username and Password:
-  - make sure you are connected to the Hansen network (via Checkpoint VPN if @home or just be On-Site connected to the internal network) emergancy exit: change within the powershell script: BC16Latest.ps1 the parameter -auth from Windows to UserPassword
+  - make sure you are connected to the Hansen network (via Checkpoint VPN if @home or just be On-Site connected to the internal network)
+   - emergancy exit: change within the powershell script: BC16Latest.ps1 the parameter -auth from Windows to UserPassword
     - if you do: the Password must be at least 8 chards long, at least 1 number, 1 Uppercase and 1 Special Char (MS SQL default rules)

+- if you download the zip from here it sometimes happens that MS blocks the Powershell scripts.
+If it does: rightclick, Properties and "unblock".
+Has to be done for both ps1 files

 # That's all Folks!